Hybrid Delta Tracking Schemes Using a Track-Length Estimator: Benchmark Problems

 \subsection{C5CE problem}

 Next, we define a continuous-energy version of the previous problem (named C5CE), in which the reactor undergoes the same four-phase accident.
+We use the same C5G7 geometry \cite{c5g7_zenodo}, source distribution, and initial condition but establish each material using continuous energy cross sections.
 Table~\ref{tab:c5ce} in Appendix~\ref{app:c5ce_mat} includes the material compositions for the C5CE problem.
 Using this benchmark, we evaluate both the voxelized tally method and the hybrid-in-energy method described in Section~\ref{sec:cutoff}.
 Figure~\ref{fig:majorant_c5ce} shows the macroscopic total and majorant cross sections as a function of energy for the materials in C5CE.
 The neutron resolved-resonance region ends around \SI{10}{\kilo\electronvolt}, so we set the transition energy at \SI{50}{\kilo\electronvolt}.
 Particles moving at energies above \SI{50}{\kilo\electronvolt} will use delta tracking, and those below will use surface tracking.

 We expect the hybrid-in-energy approach to provide a significant speedup over the other methods explored in this problem, as it avoids the negative impacts of both tracking methods: surface tracking moving from surface to surface and the frequent rejection sampling associated with delta tracking.
 The C5CE problem includes the same continuously moving surfaces as C5G7, so it serves as an additional verification that delta tracking methods can be used in conjunction with continuously moving surfaces.
 We model this problem with \num{5.44e5} mesh tally bins in a 2D $x$-$y$ geometry (integrated along $z$), time and energy-dependent tally mesh.
 We use \num{1e5} particles in a single batch.